 4. SportsMemorabilia.com – Turning Customer Passions Into Categories

 SportsMemorabilia.com got inside of their customers’ heads to best organize their products and create relevant category pages.

-First, because product pages are among the mostly viewed pages of an eCommerce store, and secondly, these are the pages where the customer decide wether add the product to their cart or not.
-The product image, its pricing, the shipping cost, every important details of the product should aim for one main goal: build trust in the customer and tell them every important details, like what they should expect by purchasing a specific product.
+First, because product pages are among the mostly viewed pages of an eCommerce store, and secondly, these are the pages where the customer decides whether to add the product to their cart or not.
+The product image, its pricing, the shipping cost, and every important detail of the product should aim for one main goal: build trust in the customer and tell them every important detail, like what they should expect by purchasing a specific product.

 Nordstrom – Real-Time Mobile Product Customization

 Nordstrom’s black and white product page, optimized for mobile devices, is elegant and clean, with a ton of white space.
 Selecting a color option instantly transforms the gallery images to match.